 In 2016, a significant unitholder and investor in the Company since 2010, loaned the Company an additional \$600,000 in two tranches identified in Note 5 as the February 2016 Note (\$300,000) and the May 2016 Advance (\$300,000).
 In July 2016, the significant unitholder participated in the Company's preferred unit financing in the amount of \$500,878 by investing an additional \$200,878 in July 2016 and including his May 2016 Advance of \$300,000.
 In connection with this preferred unit financing, the significant unitholder's \$500,878 was converted at \$4.50 per unit thereby receiving 111,307 preferred units.
 In addition, as described in Note 7 - Preferred Units, all participants who participated in the preferred unit financing had their outstanding common units immediately convert into an equal number of preferred units.
 As such, the significant unitholder's 1,031,204 common units, immediately outstanding prior to his participation in the preferred unit financing were converted into 1,031,204 preferred units.
-As of December 31, 2016, the significant unitholder was owed \$950,000 of principal under convertible promissory notes and owned 36.8% of the outstanding units of the Company.
-As of December 31, 2017, the significant stockholder was owed \$950,000 of principal under convertible promissory notes and owned 37% of the outstanding stock of the Company.
+As of December 31, 2016, the significant unitholder was owed \$950,000 of principal under convertible promissory notes and owned 37% of the outstanding stock of the Company.
+As of December 31, 2017, the significant stockholder was owed \$1,302,941 of principal under convertible promissory notes and owned 37% of the outstanding stock of the Company.

 Another significant unitholder is a client of Alexander Capital who began investing in the Company in 2015.
 In July 2016, this significant unitholder participated in the Company's preferred unit financing in the amount of \$500,000.
 In connection with this preferred unit financing, this significant unitholder's \$500,000 was converted at \$4.50 per unit thereby receiving 111,112 preferred units.
 In addition, as described in Note 7 - Preferred Units, all participants who participated in the preferred unit financing had their outstanding common units immediately convert into an equal number of preferred units.
-As such, this significant unitholder's 666,667 common units, immediately outstanding prior to her participation in the preferred unit financing were converted into 666,667 preferred units.
-In November 2016, this significant unitholder invested \$500,000 in the Series D Convertible Note financing.
+As such, this significant unitholder's 666,667 common units, immediately outstanding prior to her participation in the preferred unit financing.
 As of December 31, 2016, this significant unitholder was owed \$588,235 of principal under convertible promissory notes and owned 25.1% of the outstanding units of the Company.
 In July 2017, this significant unitholder invested an additional \$360,000 in the Series D Convertible Note financing.
 In November 2017, this significant unitholder invested \$6,500,000 in the Series F Convertible Note financing.
 As of December 31, 2017, this significant stockholder was owed \$7,511,765 of principal under convertible promissory notes and owned 25.2% of the outstanding stock of the Company.